Projects per year

 Personal Statement

-Neil Quinn is Professor in Social Work and Public Health and Co-Director of the University's Centre for Health Policy.
+Neil Quinn is Professor in Social Work and Health Equity and Founding Director of the University's Centre for Health Policy.
 He is an international leader in social work and public health has been invited to be a Visiting Professor at New York and Yale Universities.

 He has a particular expertise in health inequalities, human rights and citizenship and has a specific commitment to working with vulnerable groups, including people with mental health problems, asylum seekers and refugees and people experiencing homelessness.